 Subjects

-Subjects were rejected in case of foot deformities (15)surgeries with influence on the subjects’ ability to walk or their feet’s functionality within the last 12 months or any other factors which inhibits the ability to walk properly.
+Subjects were rejected in case of foot deformities (15), other than everted and inverted feet, surgeries with influence on the subjects’ ability to walk or their feet’s functionality within the last 12 months or any other factors which inhibited the ability to walk properly.
 Forty-one people volunteered for the study after a brief introduction of the purpose.
 Ten persons were excluded due to not showing up for the second part of the trial and two persons and were excluded due to errors in the recorded data.
-The final sample included 29 subjects.
-Descriptive information on these subjects is shown in
+The final sample included 27 subjects.
+Descriptive information on these subjects is shown in Table 1.

 Apparatus

-FSS consists of a pressure plate and a computer running the iStep software from Jalas®.FPI, a visual diagnostic clinical tool that consists of six items that, in combination tells in which degree a foot can be considered supinated, neutral or pronated.
-(14)FPI was used to validate the results of FSS.FSS was used to divide the subjects into groups based on which Jalas® insole they were recommended.
-The recommended insole was then used in the measurement of plantar pressure during gait.
+FootStopService by Jalas® (FSS) consists of a pressure plate and a computer running the iStep software from Jalas®.
+The Foot Posture Index (FPI), a visual diagnostic clinical tool that consists of six items that, in combination tells in which degree a foot can be considered supinated, neutral or pronated.
+The examiner did 20 training FPI measurements beforehand in accordance with recommendations (14).
+FPI was used to validate the results of FSS.
+The FSS was used to divide the subjects into groups based on which Jalas® insole (JI) they were recommended (Jalas® 8710m medium arch support (medium), Jalas® 8711l low arch support (low), and Jalas® 8709h high arch support (high)).
+The recommended insole was then used in the measurement of plantar pressure during gait along with a standard insole (SI).
+Both insoles were tested in a control shoe (Nike Air Pegasus or Nike Air Contrail).
 A novel pedar-X in shoe dynamic pressure distribution measuring system was used to measure plantar pressure distribution during gait.
 The insoles consisted of 99 sensors each which were sampled at a rate of 100 Hz.
 Five differently sized insoles were used to cover the foot sizes of the sample.
 Calibration of the insoles was performed prior to testing according to the manufacturers’ manual.
 (16)

 Procedures

 Each subject was tested on the FSS system, which is done by standing barefoot on the pressure plate for fifteen seconds.
-The recommended insole is then shown on the computer, next to a of the feet.
+The recommended insole is then shown on the computer, next to a graphic representation of the static pressure distribution of the feet.
 The subjects were divided into three groups, one for each type of insole.
 This test was conducted one month prior to the remaining tests to make it possible to obtain the needed insoles.

 FPI was tested when the subjects showed up for the second part of the trial.
 The experimenter prepared the subjects and conducted the test according to (14).
 A score from –2 to 2 was given in six categories.
 A total score from 0 to +5 was considered normal, +6 to +9 was considered pronated, +10 was considered highly pronated, -1 to –4 was considered supinated and –5 to –12 was considered highly supinated.